 We feel the Elite Strap is more practical than the normal strap for its ease-of-use and intuitiveness.
 Pretty much anyone can figure out how it works.
 Plus, the additional battery pack provides extra power during long gaming sessions.

 Considering the Quest 2 can be played without a computer, having a carrying case is a must-have accessory for on-the-go VR.
-We recommend the official Oculus Quest 2 carrying case for its excellent design and premium feel.
+We recommend the official Oculus Quest 2 carrying case (opens in new tab) for its excellent design and premium feel, but there are more options we tested on the best Oculus Quest 2 cases.

 Seriously, Meta hit it out of the park with this case.
 It's designed in a way to fit the Quest 2 and its controllers in as tight a package as possible.
 That does mean there's very little room for additional accessories.
 Also, the Oculus Quest 2 carrying case might not fit all third-party straps.
 But the premium felt exterior plus the single zipper suggests designers put in a lot of time to making this carrying case look and feel exceptional.